-The perennial garden is located around the Carl Grillo Glasshouse.
-The current garden was designed in 2000 and continues to evolve today.
-The word perennial is derived from the Latin perennis, meaning lasting through the years.
-Perennials are plants that live more than two years.
-The term is generally applied to herbaceous (non-woody) plants, although woody plants are perennial in habit.
-Some herbaceous perennials can live 50 or more years while others can die out after three or four years.
+The Perennial Garden surrounds the Carl Grillo Glass House.
+Perennials are herbaceous (non-woody) plants that live more than two years, although woody plants are perennial in habit.
+Some herbaceous perennials can live 50 or more years while others live for only three or four years.

 In our Perennial Garden, plants are carefully selected and arranged so that the garden blooms almost year-round.
 Perennials do not bloom all season long.
 Rather, they have a season of bloom which can range from two weeks to two months or longer.
 Modern perennial gardens combine annuals, perennials, bulbs, shrubs, and small trees to give continuous interest throughout the year while reducing upkeep labor.

 Snug Harbor’s Perennial Garden was designed in 2000 and continues to evolve today.
 The reflecting pools and bluestone pavings were renovated in 2019 thanks to support from the Northfield Bank Foundation.
 Admission to the garden is free of charge.